SpeckyYT/SpeckyBot/src/README.md

 | cooldown     | Number   | 10000                             | how long to wait for rerunning the command (ms) | false    |

 Note: You can have **ONLY ONE** exported function in the entire file
+Note: Creating a template counts as one exported function

 ## 1.3.
 Console